 ADHD and dyslexia are distinct conditions that frequently overlap, thereby causing some confusion about the nature of both.
 ADHD is one of the most common developmental problems and is characterized by inattention, distractibility, hyperactivity and/or impulsivity.
 It is estimated that 25-40% of those with dyslexia have coexisting ADHD.
 Coexisting means the two conditions, ADHD and dyslexia, can occur together, but they do not cause each other.
 Dyslexia is a language-based learning disability characterized by difficulties with accurate and fluent word recognition, spelling, and reading decoding.
 It is not uncommon for students with dyslexia to also have ADHD.

-The Reading Well, https://www.dyslexia-reading-well.com/dyslexia-statistics.html
+The Reading Well, Dyslexia Statistics

-International Dyslexia Association, Attention-Deficit/Hyperactivity Disorder (AD/HD) and Dyslexia
+International Dyslexia Association, ADHD & Dyslexia

 Because students with dyslexia need individualized, systematic, direct instruction in reading, spelling, and writing, homeschooling is increasingly becoming a viable option.
 In meeting federal and state mandates, less time is afforded to meet individual needs in traditional schools.
 Also, subjects that students may excel in such as art, band, and sports are frequently sacrificed for more reading and math instruction, thus demotivating an already struggling student.
+Be flexible as you work on using appropriate accommodations.

 International Dyslexia Association, Why Homeschool a Student with Dyslexia?